 On February 18, 2008, the Company entered into a \$20.1 million long-term antenna development and production agreement (the "Agreement").
 Under the terms of the Agreement, the Company will design, develop, and manufacture DIRECTV-compatible satellite television antennas to be used on narrowbody commercial aircraft operating in the United States.
-In accordance with Emerging Issues Task Force Issue No. 99-5, "Accounting for Pre-Production Costs Related to Long-Term Supply Arrangements," and the Agreement, the Company has capitalized \$237 in related development costs, which the Company has a contractual right to recover, and are reflected in other non-current assets as of March 31, 2008.
+In accordance with Emerging Issues Task Force Issue No. 99-5, "Accounting for Pre-Production Costs Related to Long-Term Supply Arrangements," and the Agreement, the Company has capitalized \$1.2 million in related development costs, which the Company has a contractual right to recover, and are reflected in other non-current assets as of June 30, 2008.
 These costs will be expensed into costs of sales as antennas are sold in proportion to the number of antennas delivered versus the total contractual antenna production requirement.
-The Company expects to begin antenna shipments in the fourth quarter of 2008.
+The Company expects to begin production of the antennas in the fourth quarter of 2008.